 Consisting of the majority of third-world countries, Tier 3 is almost not regulated by the authorities and traffic will be very cheap and not highly competitive since the majority of advertisers don’t find it attractive.

 Tier 3 will need even more geolocalization and taking into consideration a whole set of cultural and religious values.
 Conversion rates will be low — resulting in low payouts.

-Countries in Tier 3 have very low GDP — automatically resulting with lower HDI.
-The population of this countries is not that significant, penetration of the market is difficult and it needs careful planning.
+Countries in Tier 3 have very low GDP — automatically resulting in lower HDI.
+The population of these countries is not that significant, penetration of the market is difficult and it needs careful planning.

 Here we can find countries like Jamaica, Dominica, Vietnam, Angola, Bolivia, Namibia, Nigeria, Samoa, Pakistan, Kenya, Sudan, Ghana, Bhutan, Cameroon, Nepal, Zimbabwe, Ethiopia, Uganda…

 – Lower buying power

 – Low technology adoption rates

 – Low competition

 – Law regulations can vary from country to country

 A market that’s almost unpenetrable because of the lack of channels and political confinement — there will be almost no channels to communicate with your audience, media channels are usually almost-to-none existent or highly politically regulated.
 Countries in Tier 4 are riddled with wars and conflicts.